-Content Marketing, sometimes referred to as Digital PR, is the process of creating high quality content that your target audience will find useful, entertaining, humorous, emotive or shareworthy.
+Digital PR (formerly referred to as Content Marketing) is a service which involves creating high quality content that your target audience will find useful, entertaining, humorous, emotive and / or shareworthy.

 Google today is incredibly good at showcasing the best possible content to the user for their desired keyword, utilising on-page signals such as META, links from authoritative websites, social shares, UX and more.

 For this reason it’s important, more than ever, to create top level content that not only search engines find favourable, but users do as well.